midl-dev/midl-website.github.io/_operations/mina.md

 tags: [Supported Cryptocurrencies]
 ---

-# MIDL.dev is ready for Genesis block launch.
+# MIDL.dev is a Mina validator since Genesis.
 <script src="{{ base.url | prepend: site.url }}/js/clipboard-polyfill.promise.js"></script>

 At MIDL.dev we are excited to be part of the genesis program and support the ecosystem.